-The Consortium consists of Partners from Basic, clinical and industrial Research and GMP-failities (Good Manufacturing Practice laboratory), with proven qualification and leading Expertise in the field of HSCT (Haematopoietic Stem Cell Transplantation), GMP-manufacturing and adoptive T-cell tansfer.
+The Consortium consists of Partners from Basic, clinical and industrial Research and GMP-facilities (Good Manufacturing Practice laboratory), with proven qualification and leading Expertise in the field of HSCT (Haematopoietic Stem Cell Transplantation), GMP-manufacturing and adoptive T-cell tansfer.
 Impact and Exploration will reach beyond refractory viral infections post HSCT.

 The Ludwig-Maximilians-University (LMU) is one of the leading teaching and research university in Germany.
 The combination of basic science and clinical care enables innovation through translating results from basic science into novel treatment approaches and clinical application.
 The statistical support of the TRACE-Project will be given by the Institute for Medical Information Sciences, Biometry and Epidemiology (IBE) of the Ludwig Maximilians University Munich.

 Prof. Dr. med Tobias Feuchtinger